recommenders-team/recommenders/SETUP.md

 **NOTE** the models from Cornac require installation of `libpython` i.e. using `sudo apt-get install -y libpython3.6` or `libpython3.7`, depending on the version of Python.

-**NOTE** Spark requires Java version 8 or 11.
-We support Spark version 3, but versions 2.4+ with Java version 8 may also work.
+**NOTE** We now support Spark version 3 by default, which requires Java version 11.

 <details>
 <summary><strong><em>Install Java on MacOS</em></strong></summary>